 - Jogging and walking the islands’ miles of trails

 Places of Worship

-Charleston, also known as The Holy City, is thought to have earned its nickname from the religious freedom that took place on the peninsula several hundred years ago.
-To this day, no building is taller than the highest church steeple in downtown Charleston.
+Charleston, also known as The Holy City, earned its nickname from the religious freedom that took place on the peninsula several hundred years ago.
+As you drive across the Ashley River into downtown Charleston, church steeples mark the beautiful skyline.
 When you live on Charleston’s sea islands, you will enjoy proximity to numerous historic churches and places of worship.
-Charleston is a beautiful city that welcomes people of all religions and faiths.
+Charleston is a graceful city that welcomes people of all religions and faiths.

 Charleston is home to a variety of exceptional educational institutions.
 Whether your ideal classroom is Montessori, traditional, or Christian-based, we know that you will find the perfect learning environment for your child’s individual needs.

 - Charleston Collegiate approaches education with student-centered classrooms that create successful, lifelong learners.
 This private school has served grades PS-12 in the Lowcountry with high-quality education since 1970.

 - Porter-Gaud is an Episcopal, coeducational, independent day school.
 Since 1972, Porter-Gaud has endowed students with a foundation of moral and ethical character and intellect.
 Porter-Gaud currently serves elementary through high school.

 - College of Charleston is a public liberal arts and sciences university.
 Founded in 1770, C of C offers undergraduate, graduate, and doctoral programs.
 You will find a variety of different paths designed specifically for Charleston’s growing job market, including revenue management, hospitality, and historic preservation.

 - The Medical University of South Carolina is the state’s only academic health science center.
 Founded in 1824, MUSC is home to six colleges, including Dental Medicine, Graduate Studies, Health Professions, Medicine, Nursing, and Pharmacy.